 Peggy Nolan began cello lessons at the age of seven.
-During her school years, she studied at the Royal Irish Academy of Music and commenced her third level training at the Royal Northern College of Music in 2006 with Peter Dixon and later Raphael Wallfisch and Hannah Roberts.
+During her school years, she studied at the Royal Irish Academy of Music in Dublin before commencing her third level training at the Royal Northern College of Music studying with Peter Dixon and later Raphael Wallfisch and Hannah Roberts.

-Peggy is a member of the Eblana String Trio, RNCM’s Ensemble of the Year 2010.
-In the past twelve months the trio have performed in London, Manchester and completed residencies in France and the Scottish Highlands.
-They have a busy year of recitals ahead and are delighted to have been appointed Junior Fellows of Chamber Music at Birmingham Conservatoire for the year beginning in September 2013.
-Peggy was also a founding member of the Borromini Quartet, a young London-based ensemble, performing on instruments and bows of the classical period.
-In 2011 the quartet were the only UK based group to reach the final of the York Early Music Competition for young ensembles, and were chosen as beneficiaries of the Brighton Early Music Live scheme 2012-2013.
+Peggy was a founding member of the Borromini Quartet, a young London-based ensemble, performing on instruments and bows of the classical period.
+In 2011 the quartet were finalists of the York Early Music Competition for young ensembles, and were chosen as beneficiaries of the Brighton Early Music Live scheme 2012-2013.

 CLAIRE OSBORNE BMus PGD, violin